 The EPMs need to support consideration of not just standard commercial timber harvest, but also other forest management activities, such as restoration, biomass removal, fuels management (including prescribed fire), and carbon offset projects.
-In addition to supporting backwardlooking program evaluation, the ecological performance measures also will be useful in forwardlooking project planning.
+In addition to supporting backward-looking program evaluationprogram hindcasting, the ecological performance measures also will be useful in forward-looking project planning.

-A secondary focus for the ecological performance measures will be on broader purposes, such as creating linkages with other governmental planning or assessment activities; for example, the State Wildlife Action Plan, Forest and Rangeland Resource Assessment, California Biodiversity Council indicators project, State Water Plan, Healthy Watersheds Partnership, Freshwater Conservation Blueprint, and National Forest Plans, the Board of Forestry and Fire Protection's Effectiveness Monitoring Committee, and the Forest Management Task Force.
+A secondary focus for the ecological performance measures will be on broader purposes, such as creating linkages with other governmental planning or assessment activities; for example, the State Wildlife Action Plan, Forest and Rangeland Resource Assessment, California Biodiversity Council indicators project, State Water Plan, State Wetland Program Plan, Healthy Watersheds Partnership, Freshwater Conservation Blueprint, and National Forest Plans, the Board of Forestry and Fire Protection's Effectiveness Monitoring Committee, and the Forest Management Task Force.